 The Groovy scripts belong to a specific package.
 The parent directory where the scripts are located must be the same as the package name.
-So the TestSAP.groovy script must be under a samples directory (because it belongs to the samples package) and the R/3 scripts must be under a samples/r3 directory (because they belong to the r3 package).
+So the TestSAP.groovy script must be under a scripts/sap directory (because it belongs to the scripts/sap package) and the R/3 scripts must be under a scripts/sap/r3 directory (because they belong to the r3 package).

-7.4.2.
+9.3.2.
 Testing the Connection to the SAP R/3 System